Home/Blog/Lifestyle/Food & Nutrition/Collagen-Boosting Foods: An Ultimate Research-Backed Guide

 2. Other lifestyle factors affecting collagen

-Additional lifestyle influences affecting collagen include cigarette smoking and overindulging in sun exposure.
+Additional lifestyle influences affecting collagen include cigarette smoking and increased sun exposure.
 Smoking introduces toxins that break down collagen and elastin, resulting in wrinkled skin and sluggish healing.
 Excess UV rays from sunlight accelerate collagen degradation by escalating oxidative stress and inflammation.
 Moreover, not getting enough rest and enduring chronic pressure can impair collagen synthesis and repair, yielding pale, drooping skin and joint discomfort.

 Collagen-Rich Meal Ideas for a Balanced Diet